 Like introducing two cats or two dogs to one another, it is hard to predict how a cat and a dog might react when they first meet one another, so introduce them gradually and under your close supervision.

 - Alternatively, if you’d rather keep them in separate spaces to begin with, try introducing the two with a barrier in between them.
-Try to choose a barrier that allows them to see and smell each other.
+Try to choose a barrier that allows them to see and smell each other at their own pace.

-- Avoid placing both animals in their crates and introducing them this way, as the lack of freedom to back away or escape will likely make either or both animals feel trapped and anxious – which are not nice feelings to associate with the other at their first meeting.
+- Avoid placing both animals in their crates and introducing them this way, as the lack of freedom to back away or escape will likely make either or both animals feel trapped and anxious – which are not nice feelings to associate with their first meeting.

 - Show both your puppy and kitten attention and affection separately, allowing each one to see you interacting peacefully and happily with the other.
 By learning that the other is not a threat to you, you have begun to teach each pet that they can also trust each other.

 - Keep your dog on the lead at first.
 Try and keep the lead loose to avoid tension building up from restraining the animal.
 The lead should be used as a safety option if something goes wrong.
-They may want to chase your cat and might not even know not to try and bite.
+They may want to chase your cat and may not even know not to bite.
 For some breeds, this is in their nature.
-Also, a nervous cat might swipe its claws at the dog, aggravating the dog to respond.
+Also, a nervous cat might swipe its claws at the dog, provoking a response.
 So, keep the lead handy until your dog and cat are comfortable with each other.

 The throne room

 Because dogs need to be walked two to three times a day, we tend to train them to do their business outside the house.
 So, once you have housetrained your dog, their toilet habits are very straightforward.
-They prefer an outdoor space anyway, they can decide where they want to do their business based on the other scents around them, and so they can scoot their bums along the grass to clean up if necessary.
+They prefer an outdoor space anyway and they can decide where they want to do their business based on the other scents around them.

 Your dog should not be able to access this space under any circumstances.
 If your cat senses the dog has been in the room and got his or her scent on the cat’s things, your kitty is likely to want to abandon the space altogether.
 This is especially true of the litter box, which – try as you might to ignore this – dogs may enjoy burying their nose in and eating the contents.
 Even if you cannot keep the cat’s space entirely separate from the dog, a cat’s litter box is its throne and any disturbance will stress him or her immensely.
 So, make sure the cat’s tray is in a small or hard to reach space that dog will never be able to access.